Voyz/ibeam/CERTIFICATES_GUIDE.md

     Note the YOUR_CERTIFICATE_PASSWORD field.
 Replace it which certificate password you want to use.
 This is the password you will need to [provide in the `sslPwd` field of the `conf.yaml`](#certificates-in-conf-yaml).
 You will need to use this same password in later steps.

-    Optionally, you may want to add additional option to provide Subject Alternative Names in order for the certificate to accept requests from your client hosts.
+    Optionally, you may want to add additional option to provide Subject Alternative Names (SAN) in order for the certificate to accept requests from your client hosts.
 For instance, if the server with IBeam is to be communicated with from two client machines, one with IP address of `10.148.0.0` and one with DNS of `my-client.machine.com`, your keytool command line should include:

     ```posh
     -ext SAN=ip:10.147.0.0,dns:my-client.machine.com